SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: Experimental Evaluation

-On the other hand, we validate the boost in effectiveness that sampling edges from each other domain per node, i.e. NS3, can bring.
-In particular, we see a considerable improvement in both precision and recall, since with NS3 every node receives negative edges that cover the spectrum of other domains present in the corresponding relatedness graph.
+\para{Sampling Strategies} In Figure \ref{fig:ablation} we see precision-recall curves for \method's different variants when evaluated upon both data silo benchmarks.
+First, we validate the boost in effectiveness that sampling edges from each other domain per node, i.e. NS3, can bring.
+Particularly, we see a considerable increase in both precision and recall, since with NS3 every node receives negative edges that cover the spectrum of other domains present in the corresponding relatedness graph.
 Consequently, the false positive links that our method predicts decrease (i.e. precision increases), while the better representational quality of the embeddings produced by our encapsulated GraphSAGE model ensures fewer false negatives (i.e. recall increases).
+Moreover, we see that using \method{} with NS3 can produce a higher precision for high recall values, especially in the case of LA OpenData.

+On the other hand, the other two sampling techniques, NS1 and NS2, and the variant using all negative samples exhibit different results depending on each benchmark.
+In specific, we see that sampling edges per node, as specified by NS2, produces low effectiveness results in both data silo settings.
+Precision for high recall values is mediocre, due to the lack of diversity and completeness about the knowledge each node receives about other domains in the relatedness graph.
+Surprisingly, picking negative edges at random on the whole graph, as specified by NS1, seems to bring consistently better results than the NS2 variant, even if it does not guarantee that every node is covered by the negative edges sampled.
+However, NS1 may pick negative edges that are more informative, yet this cannot be guaranteed due to its randomness.

+Finally, we observe that using all available negative edges without sampling brings inconsistent results.
+In Figure \ref{fig:ablation_ny} we see the variant using all negative edges during training performs better than employing NS1 and NS2, while it is very close to NS3.
+On the contrary, in Figure \ref{fig:ablation_la} \method{} with all negative edges results is worse than using NS1 and only slightly better than NS2.
+This behavior is to be expected, since not employing a dedicated sampling strategy that guarantees the quality and amount of negative edges included during training (like NS3), means that the model risks overfitting.